 Many states require charities to register here.
 Find where the charity is located and then call that secretary of state to see if they're legitimate.

-Texas's Attorney General
+Illinois's Attorney General

 Your Local Better Business Bureau (DC & All 50 States)

 Info source for old & new scams.
 Use the BBB to check up on local companies and charities.